 Bake the cobbler for 30 – 35 minutes until golden brown and bubbly.

-Serve warm, topped with ice cream, if desired.
+Serve your old-fashioned peach cobbler warm and topped with ice cream, if desired.

 Old-Fashioned Peach Cobbler Recipe Notes and Tips